KGOrphanides/disktests/README.md

 * Postmark
 * Dbench 12 clients

-## testing SSD performance while full
+## Testing SSD performance while full

 After dumping your results, entirely fill the test disk with data.
 Reformat -- NOT a low level format -- and re-run tests.